fduMark/CoA-CAMN/README.md

 # Requirements
 + Python 2.7 or higher
-+Numpy
++ Numpy
-+Theano 0.9.0
++ Theano 0.9.0
-+h5py 2.7.1
++ h5py 2.7.1
-+Keras 2.0.8
++ Keras 2.0.8
-+In addition, anyone who want to run the model should download the processed image feature vectors and the trained model parameters from https://pan.baidu.com/s/1qrTXdpWJZae-_KQOM8Lszg
++ In addition, anyone who want to run the model should download the processed image feature vectors and the trained model parameters from https://pan.baidu.com/s/1qrTXdpWJZae-_KQOM8Lszg

 # Usage